 - Loose teeth

-- Teeth hurt when biting down
+- Tooth/teeth pain when biting down or chewing

 - Throbbing tooth pain that comes and goes

-To avoid jaw soreness that comes with gum disease, your best defense is to prevent gum disease before it happens.
+To avoid jaw soreness that comes with gum disease, your best defense is to prevent gum disease before it happens!
 Here’s what you can do to prevent gum disease:

 - Brush teeth at least twice a day and between meals if possible